dkubatko/RuComm-Telegram-bot/README.md

-# Russian Mafia Telegram bot
+# Russian Community Telegram bot
-## What is RMTB?
+## What is RuComm TG bot?
-This is a telegram bot that is used to organize events and unite members of the local Russian-speaking community.
-However, the functionality that it provides allows for any group/community organization.
+RuComm TG bot helps organize events and unite members of the local Russian-speaking community.
+In addition, its functionality can help manage any kind of community or organization.

 ## Features